SonginCV/GMPHD-GMMA/README.md

 OpenCV 3.4.1 and boost 1.61 ared used to implement the propsed tracker GMPHD-GMMA.

 ## Use guide
-Will be open after the related conference presentation.
+We will open it after the related conference presentation.

 ## GMPHD-GMMA
 The GMPHD filter based Online Multiple Object Tracker using Group Management and Relative Motion Analysis